netlogix/Netlogix.BreakpointConditionalContent/README.md

 This package adds a simple node type that receives a subset of one or multiple editor-selectable classes with the intention to control the display of content dependent on device breakpoints.

+### Intended use case and styling

 The content element created by this package is intended to be used as a container to wrap the content which needs to be displayed conditionally.
-The classes on the wrapper can then be styled as needed.
+This container then receives classes (see below) that require to be styled as needed, for example by setting the base class to 'display: none;' and then using media-queries to re-enable the display for a given breakpoint.

 ### Base class